sunsided/SFND_3D_Object_Tracking/README.md

 ## Computing LiDAR-based Time-to-Collision

-Due to the measurements of physical distance of the car in front of the ego car we can now utilize changes in distance to approximate velocity and, by extension, time-to-collision.
+Due to the availability of LiDAR-based measurements of physical distance of the car in front of the ego car we can now utilize changes in distance to approximate relative velocity and, by extension, time-to-collision.

 Under the assumption of a constant velocity model as an approximation of the velocity during small time steps ΔT, and by making use of